ThorstenBr/AppleIII_diskII/README.md

 ## Description
 It doesn't take much to connect a FloppyEmu to an Apple III.
 The disk drive interface of the Apple III is very similar to the Apple II - with most signals being completely identical.
 The Apple III, however, has a few extra signals and features, hence it uses a wider 26pin connector, instead of the 20pin connector of the Apple II.
 The extra pins are not required for normal operation.

 You could make the connection between Apple III and FloppyEmu/DiskII with a simple ribbon cable: using a 26pin IDC connector at one end, and a 20pin IDC connector (stripping the top 6 wires) at the other end.
 That would already work (if you don't mess up, reverse the connectors or strip wires from the wrong side, that is...).
+You can find more on this in [Steve's (BMOW) blog post](https://www.bigmessowires.com/2017/01/25/floppy-emu-on-the-apple-iii/).

 However, such a 26pin to 20pin cable was too incovenient to me.
-It would require me to swap cables, forcing me to disassemble my FloppyEmu enclosure every time, I wanted to switch between using it at an Apple II or Apple III.
+It would require me to swap cables, forcing me to disassemble my FloppyEmu enclosure every time I wanted to switch between using it at an Apple II or Apple III.
 Likewise, I'd have to disassemble the Disk II enclosure, if I wanted to connect it as an external drive to my Apple III.
 Also, such a cable would only support a single drive - and couldn't support FloppyEmu's "dual drive emulation" feature.